sayurimizuguchi/conversation-with-msexcel/README.md

 1 Download and install the [Cloudfoundry CLI](https://github.com/cloudfoundry/cli) tool.

-2 Git clone the project `https://github.com/watson-developer-cloud/conversation-simple`
+2 Git clone the project `https://github.com/doconnor78/conversation-simple-weather`

-3 Navigate to the `conversation-simple` folder
+3 Navigate to the `conversation-simple-weather` folder

 4 Edit the `manifest.yml` file, and change the `<application-name>` to something unique.
   ```none